-The material in this course originates from and incorporates academic research/literature, my 30 plus years of management consulting experience, ELC-simulations, and a specialized project performed by students in MOR 559.
-As USC's practicing consulting professor, I also have an active portfolio of current consulting clients which helps to ensure that the course design, pedagogy, materials, and subject matter are all relevant.
+The material in this course originates from my passion for consulting in which I led, participated in, evaluated and critiqued many different types of teams.
+These teams spanned the spectrum from politics, to the boardroom to the loading dock and integrates my academic research/literature, my 38 plus years of management consulting experience, with USC-ELC simulations, and occasionally, actual consulting projects that are staffed, managed and performed by students throughout the years.
+As USC's practicing consulting professor, I have an active portfolio of current consulting clients which helps to ensure that the course design, pedagogy, materials, lectures and subject matter are all relevant and up-to-date.